ONCE UPON A TIME…

 To make the situation worse, this is an election year and people on “both sides of the aisle” used the situation to try to make political points, stoking the political fire.
 Again, this is a business blog so the discussion will be limited to business.
 There is nothing any of us can do to change the nature of politics anyway.

-IT IS HAPPENING AGAIN BUT WITH A VIRUS
+IT IS CONTINUING WITH THE VIRUS

 The business owner in our story is once again concerned about supply chain disruptions and/or added tariffs and costs due to the escalation of tensions between the USA and China.
 What can be done to mitigate his supply chain risk?
 Are there any protections against what might happen?